Dawit I: Reign

 Dawit sent an embassy to Europe, which had reached Venice by 23 June 1402, requesting that a number of artisans are sent to his domain.
 Carlo Conti Rossini assembled the surviving documents concerning this visit in 1927, which record that five artisans departed with the Ethiopian envoy that August, but not if they arrived in Ethiopia.
 However, Marilyn E. Heldman found evidence of a "silver-gilt chalice" made in Venice, which, if it was the one Francisco Álvares described as seeing in Ethiopia, did reach Dawit.
 Another possible sign of their arrival is an itinerary of a journey from Venice by Rhodes, Cyprus, Jerusalem, Cairo and Axum to the court of Preste John in Shewa. which O. G. S. Crawford dates to Dawit's reign.
 Crawford considers this document the "first unambiguous account of Abyssinian geography which has survived; it certainly refers to the journey of a European, and the route followed can be identified pretty accurately."

+Dawit was later drawn into a long-standing dispute within the Ethiopian Church about the followers of Ewostatewos, who observed both Saturday and Sunday as Sabbaths.
+In 1400, working with the metropolitan bishop, he sent envoys to summon their leaders and had one of them, Abba Filipos of Debre Bizen, imprisoned at Debre Hayq.
+In 1404, after the death of his counselor at Debre Hayq, Dawit changed his position on the advice of Giyorgis of Sagla, a priest who educated the king's children and composed some of the earliest Ethiopian anaphoras; he freed Filipos and issued a decree permitting the Saturday Sabbath to be observed in Ewostathian monasteries.

 A notable horseman, Dawit was killed when his horse lashed out and kicked him in the head.
 Scottish traveller James Bruce stated that the mark of the horse's hit was still visible on the emperor's skull by the time he visited it.
-However Al-Maqrizi stated in the reign of Mansur ad-Din.
-Mansur launched an expedition against Dawit I and drove him to Yedaya which was described as his royal seat.
-After destroying the Solomonic army, Mansur captured Dawit and killed him.
-Richard Pankhurst noted that his death however, like that of many other Solomonic kings, although presumed to be an event of major importance, is not recorded by the Ethiopian Chronicles.
-The Ethiopian historian Taddesse Tamrat argues it's because the Ethiopian royal chronicles often deliberately attempted to suppress the violent deaths of the kings whose reigns they extol.
+According to another tradition, ascribed to al-Maqrizi, Dawit was said to have been defeated, captured, and slain by the sultan of Adal, Mansur ad-Din, at Yedaya.
+This is difficult to reconcile with Dawit's death date given above, since Mansur ad-Din's reign over Adal is generally placed around 1422–1424, roughly a decade after Dawit's death in 1413.
+Richard Pankhurst noted that his death however, although presumed to be an event of major importance, is not recorded by the Ethiopian Chronicles.
+The overwhelming majority of historians such as Taddesse Tamrat, Mohammed Hassen, J. Spencer Trimingham, E.A.
+Wallis Budge and more, place the end of Dawit's reign at 1411-1412, a decade before the supposed battle takes place.